rvantonder/lambda-gbc/README.md

 # Left off:

-running `./driver.native --bootrom --speed 0.0 `
+LWT_LOG="debug" ./driver.native --bootrom --speed 0.0

 no$gb, the screen scrolly is updated at 0x86, 0x89.
 Now, if only my